This week on American Public Media,

 Half-listening this morning while multi-tasking, I stopped in my tracks to focus, finding myself cheering silently at what I was hearing.
 We're burning up copious amounts of petroleum to fuel our voracious appetites for stuff - new stuff certainly don't need, flown in from all over the world.....

 And the real costs for this transcends the price tag big time.
-Pollution, climate change, environmental degradation....how about the human costs - the thousands of lives lost to date in the war, so that we may continue our gas guzzling ways?
+Pollution, climate change, environmental degradation....how about the human costs - the

 According to commentator Robert Frank, we need economic structures in place that demand us to pay the real price for consumer goods: